netsoft-ruidias/glaucus/README.md

 An ORM is an Object Relational Mapper, which is responsible for mapping between database and programming language.

-Currently supports MSSQL and SQLite connectors and is very effective and powerful, yet simple to implement.
+Currently supports MSSQL, SQLite and MySQL official connectors and is very effective and powerful, yet simple to implement.

 ## Database Engines
 Glaucus currently supports the following databases (and more to come)
 - MS SQL,
 - SQLite,
+- MySQL

 ## Installation